seiffert/go-versioning/README.md

 Each of these targets increments the respective version number in the VERSION file, commits it, and tags the commit with the correct version number.

+**Note:**

+While preparing this setup, I created several releases in order to test the setup itself.
+Because I went back and forth between commits and edited things in old releases (which is not a good practice in general), I added a Make target `retag-releases` that makes sure that all git tags point to the correct release commits.
+It's probably not a good idea to do this in a real life project.